 This term describes tender tissue, fatigue, muscle aches, and other vague symptoms that don’t fit into any other traditional medical diagnosis.
-It’s taught as a “diagnosis of exclusion,” meaning the doctor’s job is to exclude known illnesses first.
+Taught as a “diagnosis of exclusion,” it means the doctor excludes known illnesses first.
 If none are identified, you are left with Fibromyalgia.
-It means fibrous and muscle tissue pain.
+It means fibrous muscle tissue pain.

 Vitamin & Mineral Deficiencies

 Muscles and nerves depend on a constant supply of nutrients no longer in our food supply.
-Processed foods are mostly lacking these nutrients.
-It is estimated that even today’s organic food has one-quarter of the nutrition of the non-organic food of 80-100 years ago.
+Processed foods mostly lack these nutrients.
+Even today’s organic food contains one-quarter of the nutrition of the non-organic food of 80-100 years ago.

-America has brought soil depletion to a new level.
+America brought soil depletion to a new level.
 Almost no one can get enough nutrients without taking supplements.
-Common essential minerals are Magnesium, Zinc, and Selenium.
+Common essential minerals include Magnesium, Zinc, and Selenium.

 We usually have more bacteria in our colon than cells in our bodies.
 Due to antibiotics in our food supply and from doctors, these beneficial bacteria which should colonize our gastrointestinal tracts are deficient.
 Bacteria help with breaking down food, absorption, and feeding the cells lining our colon.

 Also, up to 80% of our immune system resides in the colon.
 It is kept quiet by beneficial bacteria and nutrients.
 Many people get “leaky gut syndrome without these helpful bacteria,” leading to delayed reaction food sensitivities to common foods in our diet.
 This causes our immune system to rev up to fight invaders whenever we eat.

 How many people complain of gas, bloating, fatigue, heartburn, diarrhea, and other symptoms after eating?